 The disappointing historical record of implementation of nuclear disarmament obligations and commitments, recent threats of nuclear weapons use and ongoing modernization of arsenals suggest that nuclear weapon States have been unable to make lasting progress on long-standing nuclear disarmament undertakings.
 There is no reason to believe this will change without countervailing normative pressure from the international community.
-Many important States also took years, even decades, to adhere to the 1925 Geneva Protocol banning the use of chemical and biological weapons.
-Yet the Protocol helped prevent the use of such weapons in most subsequent conflicts, even though not all major military powers had adhered to it.
+Many important States also took years, even decades, to adhere to the 1925 Geneva Protocol banning the use

-In light of the above, it is unfortunate that the TPNW is often criticized without providing an alternative strategy for addressing the current trend of steadily increasing risks of nuclear weapon use, for reversing modernization programs that are making nuclear weapons more useable or for time-bound implementation of the many crucial commitments made by State types of safeguards agreements administered by the IAEA: (1) the Comprehensive Safeguards Agreement (CSA), which is the minimum standard that all non-nuclear weapon NPT States Parties are required to adhere to pursuant to Article III of the NPT, and (2) the Additional Protocol (AP), which these States may voluntarily enter into and which contains safeguards that are more intrusive than those of the CSA.
+3 "Safeguards" are a set of technical measures (e.g. on-site inspections, visits, and ongoing monitoring and evaluation) applied by the International Atomic Energy Agency (IAEA) pursuant to bilateral agreements concluded with States, that aim to ensure that the State is using nuclear material and technology solely for peaceful purposes, and to confirm that these are not being misused or diverted for nuclear weapons activities.
+There are two principal types of safeguards agreements administered by the IAEA: (1) the Comprehensive Safeguards Agreement (CSA), which is the minimum standard that all non-nuclear weapon NPT States Parties are required to adhere to pursuant to Article III of the NPT, and (2) the Additional Protocol (AP), which these States may voluntarily enter into and which contains safeguards that are more intrusive than those of the CSA.